What’s the difference between depression and sadness? Here’s what every parent needs to know.

 Teenagers aren’t little kids anymore.
 They’re more in tune with what’s happening in their parents’ marriage, in the family’s finances, in the world at-large than they were as children.
 They may, for the first time, encounter peers who don’t like them and let them know about it.
 They may feel, for the first time, like outsiders, like they’re not understood.
 They face deadlines, busyness and stress they haven’t before.
 Add to all this that disorienting cocktail of topsy-turvy hormones bubbling inside and, well, a healthy teenager should be sad sometimes.

-Depression is very different.
+Depression is very different from sadness.

 “Clinical depression” and “major depression” are medical terms used to describe a condition characterized by some or all of the following symptoms: